Recruitment Guidelines

 A.

-Including overseas universities.
-There is no need to be particular about Japanese universities.
+This includes overseas universities.
+There is no need to pay special attention to Japanese universities.

 System